 - 1. Defined One dwelling unit on a single lot. - 2.
 Additional Limited Use Standards - a.
-In PX- and PM- Districts on sites 5 acreas or larger, the total gross floor area of single unit detached, single unit attached, and neighborhood unit uses cannot exceed 50% of the total square footage of the development footprint.
+In the RM- District, new construction of single unit detached is allowed only to implement bonus height (see Sec.
+6.7.1). - a.
+In PX- and PM- Districts on sites 5 acres or larger, the total gross floor area of single unit detached, single unit attached, and neighborhood unit uses cannot exceed 50% of the total square footage of the development footprint.